• North America

 • Used to identify a business entity.

-The amount of backup withholding of federal income taxes from vendors is another item the payee reports to the Internal Revenue Service (IRS) on Form 1099-MISC.
+The amount of backup withholding of federal income taxes from vendors is another item the payer reports to the Internal Revenue Service (IRS) on Form 1099-MISC.
 Form 1099-MISC is generated based on W9 information.
 Certain payees are exempt from backup withholding and should “enter an exempt payee code on Form W-9”.

 Payee vendors are subject to backup withholding at a 24% (or current) rate if they don’t provide their taxpayer identification number on a Form W-9 or the TIN provided is incorrect.